ddnexus/pagy/docs/api/keyset.md

 !!!
 Success

 - Ensure that the composite index reflects exactly the columns sequence and order of your keyset
-- Research about your specific DB features: type of index and performance for different ordering: use SQL `EXPLAIN ANALIZE` or similar tool to confirm.
+- Research about your specific DB features: type of index and performance for different ordering: use SQL `EXPLAIN ANALYZE` or similar tool to confirm.
 - Consider using the same direction order, enabling the `:tuple_comparison`, changing type of index (different DBs may behave differently)